 There is not much direct precedent on exactly when trade commences in South African case law.
-Nevertheless, some principles can be drawn from the few cases that are available.
+Nevertheless, some principles can be drawn from the few available cases.

-In ITC 77714 it was held that the mere intention to let property does not constitute the carrying on of a trade.
-As the company had endeavoured to let the property, it was held that the company did carry on a trade.
-In ITC 1476 Kirk-Cohen J stated the following: 15
+In ITC 7778 it was held that the mere intention to let property does not constitute the carrying on of a trade.
+As the company had endeavoured to let the property, it was